 - Conservation work attracts many volunteers to the programme.
 Pupils are working alongside Butterfly Conservation to develop an outdoor wildlife exhibit at Winchester Science Centre that educates visitors about the local ecosystem.

-- Boys volunteer weekly at a number of sites including Barton Meadows, a new Hampshire and Isle of Wight Wildlife Trust site, creating a natural meadow, clearing scrub, laying fence posts and planting native tree species.
+- Pupils volunteer weekly at a number of sites including Barton Meadows, a new Hampshire and Isle of Wight Wildlife Trust site, creating a natural meadow, clearing scrub, laying fence posts and planting native tree species.
 They are also undertaking habitat restoration at Clausentum Fen, a designated wildlife area managed by the Hampshire County Council Countryside Service.